Approx. Time Difference

 Past participants have successfully conducted all their financial transactions in South Africa by using an ATM card connected to an account in the U.S. Investigate this option with your home bank before departure.

-UCEAP students can open an account at Absa Bank near campus.
+UCEAP students often open an account at Absa Bank near campus.
 They are familiar with setting up local bank accounts for international students.

 Cape Town has a modern financial infrastructure and efficient electronic technology for processing international financial transactions.